shukyp/Linux-US-Services/README-Tech.md

 calling exec -l will amke exec report the supported modules along with module name and its ID.
 Calling exec -m #ID will make exec call the intended module.

+# Deployment

+The repository can be forked or cloned according to the interest of the one who has interest in the code.

+Please refer to README and LICENSE files.

 # Available modules

 1. (Empty for now)